Charlie-Kramer/va_voting_entropy/README.md

 #Political Polarization in Virginia, 2016-2020

 I used data from the MIT Election Lab to measure political polarization in Virginia by county.
 I aggregated precinct-level data to county level to account for absentee ballots, for the 2016, 2018 2020 House and Senate races.
 I included Independent and Libertarian party candidates but not write-ins.
-I joined this to data on unemployment and population by county from the Census Bureau.
+I joined this to data on unemployment (June of each year--not seasonally adjusted) and population (2020) by county from the Census Bureau.

 For each county, year and race, I measured political polarization via entropy, as